s-imone/Intro-to-R/chapter4.md

 key: 0180c62511
 ```

 Dataset `crime.dt` and libraries `data.table`, `zoo`, `ggplot2`, and `rgdal` are pre-loaded to your environment. `rgdal` allows us to work with geospatial data, `ggplot2` is flexible enough to allow us to plot maps. `crime.dt` includes columns with longitude and latitude of the reported crime.
 In this chapter we will learn how to project the reported crimes on a map of London.
 To do that we are missing one thing: a file to draw the map of London.
 That is `london`, already loaded to your environment. `london` is a shapefile.
 A shapefile is a geospatial vector data format for geographic information system (GIS) software that can spatially describe vector features, such as points, lines, and polygons.
 Have a look at [this](https://en.wikipedia.org/wiki/Shapefile) for more on shapefiles.
 For now, all you need to know is that a shapefile is actually a collection of files with a common prefix, living in a common environment.
 The .shp file is the actual feature geometry.
-The crucial file that we will use to   and `n.crime.month`, and libraries `data.table`, `zoo`, and `ggplot2` are pre-loaded to your environment.
-Before starting, let's add another function to our `data.table` stack: `:=` - or assignment by reference.
-Try to type `?":="` in your console to take a look at the documentation.
-The `:=` operator allows you to create new variables or to modify existing ones in a `data.table` object.
-For instance:
+Let's start by having a look at `london`.

+By typing `class(london)` you can see it is a `SpatialPolygonsDataFrame` object.
+It holds non-geographic attribute data (type `head(london@data)` to take a look at it), coordinates to draw polygons of the geographical areas in the data (try typing `london@polygons`), info on the coordinate reference system (CRS) (`lnd@proj4string`).
+By simply typing `plot(london)` in your console, you can print your first map.
+The function `plot()` is smart, and recognises the class of data you are passing through it.

 ```{r}
 set.seed(1246912) # set the seed to make the example reproducible